benmakokha/Bennavi/README.md

 # Bennavi
 #this is my comment

-Hello world this is a sample project done in todays class
+prepared for making a great project